Geno Smith trade grades: Seahawks deal veteran QB to Raiders for 2025 third-round pick

 Seahawks: C+

 Is Seattle embarking on a reboot or a rebuild?
 Either way, the Seahawks have decided to change course after enjoying moderate success with Smith under center.
-The issue is that the Seahawks have not only gotten rid of Smith, they've also parted ways with one of franchise's all-time greats (Lockett) and could possibly lose their best offensive player (Metcalf).
+The issue is that the Seahawks have not only gotten rid of Smith, they've also parted ways with one of franchise's all-time greats (Lockett) and could possibly lose a two-time Pro Bowl receiver (Metcalf).

 On top of that, the Seahawks don't have a great alternative plan at quarterback.
 At this point, the team's starting quarterback is Sam Howell, who does have one year of starting experience under his belt after being the Commanders' starting QB for each of Washington's 17 games in 2023.
 Howell led the NFL in attempts that season, throwing 21 touchdowns and completing nearly 64% of his passes.
 But he also threw a league-high 21 interceptions and was sacked a league-high 65 times.